dianaserban/calorie-compass/README.md

+<h3>This is a basic calculator that uses age, gender, height, weight and activity level to calculate the BMR using a well known formula.
+BMR calculator calculates your basal metabolic rate which is the number of calories required to keep your body functioning at rest, also known as your metabolism.
+Using this value, a dish will be generated after the user input (for example: tomato, chicken, pork).
+The favorite dishes will be saved using localStorage and be retrieved even after refreshing the page.</h3>
+<h3>Technologies used: jQuery, HTML, CSS</h3>
+<br><br>
 <strong>1.
 Calorie Calculator (JavaScript):</strong><br>
 Step 1: Create functions to capture user information (age, gender, height, weight, activity level).<br>
 Step 2: Implement the BMR (Basal Metabolic Rate) formula based on user information.<br>